A pharmacist is a university-trained health professional. Pharmacists have 3 main jobs:

 Pharmacists can let you know what to do about symptoms.
-Sometimes they can suggest medication or other treatment, and sometimes they’ll send you to see other health professionals – for example, your GP, child and family health nurse, dentist or optometrist.
+Sometimes they can suggest medicine or other treatment, and sometimes they’ll send you to see other health professionals – for example, your GP, child and family health nurse, dentist or optometrist.

-You and your child will see a pharmacist if your child has been given a prescription for medicine by your GP or another health professional – for example, a medical specialist, an optometrist, a podiatrist, a dentist or a nurse practitioner.
+You and your child will see a pharmacist if your child has been given a prescription for medicine by your GP or another health professional – for example, a medical specialist, an optometrist, a podiatrist, a dentist or nurse practitioner.
 The pharmacist checks all prescriptions closely to make sure they’re safe and appropriate for your child to take.

 When you see a pharmacist

 Many people visit a pharmacist before they see a doctor.
 If you do this, you might have some questions.
 It’s a good idea to ask your pharmacist about the following things:

-- Cost: the pharmacist will be able to tell you how much prescribed medications cost.
+- Costs: the pharmacist will be able to tell you how much prescribed medicines cost.

-- What to expect: every medication can cause side effects or even allergic reactions.
-Your pharmacist will tell you what to expect, and how to take or give the medication so that you can deal with any side effects.
+- What to expect: every medicine can cause side effects or even allergic reactions.
+Your pharmacist will tell you what to expect, and how to take or give the medicine so that you can manage any side effects.

-- How long to treat: your pharmacist can tell you how long your child needs to take medications or use other treatments.
+- How long to treat: your pharmacist can tell you how long your child needs to take medicines or use other treatments.

-- Drug interactions: if you take some medications together, it can cause interactions.
-Your pharmacist needs to know what other medications your child is taking, and will tell you about the risks of interactions between them.
+- Drug interactions: if you take some medicines together, it can cause interactions.
+Your pharmacist needs to know what other medicines your child is taking and will tell you about the risks of interactions between them.